 The NHSmail service gives access to a range of additional Microsoft applications which include Microsoft Teams for collaboration, SharePoint and OneDrive for file repositories alongside fully integrated security and access controls.

 - The Public setting allows anyone on the NHSmail tenant to view any content within the selected team/site.
-Any files / documents, will be searchable and viewable across the NHSmail platform – this is not just restricted to your organisation
+Any files / documents / recordings, will be searchable and viewable across the NHSmail platform – this is not just restricted to your organisation

 - The Private setting means only the team/site owners can control access and add members to view and interact with the content as appropriate.
 A private setting limits content accessibility

-To support content owners with protecting their data the NHSmail service offers Privacy monitoring and Reporting functionality across Teams and SharePoint Online.
-Please visit the O365 Privacy Monitoring article for more information about the tooling in place
+Privacy monitoring and Reporting functionality is available for Local Administrators (LAs) across Teams and SharePoint Online to support content owners with protecting their data.
+Please visit the O365 Privacy Monitoring article for more information about the tooling in place.

 Checking settings and your responsibility